A comparison theorem for semi-abelian schemes over a smooth curve: Twisted syntomic complexes for Dieudonn e crystals

 \section{Twisted syntomic complexes for Dieudonn\'e crystals}

 ~~ \\

-The purpose of this chapter is to define and relate several variants of the syntomic complex functors announced in (\ref{introSsyn}), (\ref{introSet}).
-On the \'etale site we carry on three parallel constructions of a twisted syntomic complex which are shown to be isomorphic (\ref{deffil}, \ref{defSonephi}, \ref{lemcompS}).
-Then we give two constructions on the syntomic site in the case of trivial log structures and we relate them to the previous ones (\ref{deffilsynmod}, \ref{defSonephisyn}, \ref{compsynet}).
+The purpose of this chapter is to define and relate several variants of the syntomic complex functors announced in (\ref{introSsyn}) and (\ref{introSet}).
+On the \'etale site we carry on three parallel constructions of a twisted syntomic complex (Def. \ref{deffil} and Def. \ref{defSonephi}) which are shown to be isomorphic (Lem. \ref{lemcompS}).
+Then we give two constructions on the syntomic site in the case of trivial log structures and we relate them to the previous ones (Def. \ref{deffilsynmod}, Def. \ref{defSonephisyn} and Prop. \ref{compsynet}).

-\subsection{The category of $(1,\phi)$-modules}
+\subsection{The category of $(1,\varphi)$-modules}

 ~~ \\